 When I say the word “barbecue” what’s the first thing that comes to mind?
 Do you think of black, crispy pork sausages still raw in the middle or do you think of slow cooked pork ribs infused with the aromas of hickory smoke.
 For me, it’s the latter.
 I’ve really gotten the American Barbecue bug so I was delighted when an email from US barbecue giants Char-Broil® landed in my inbox.
 They’ve sent me a ‘Big Easy‘ to try out and review.
 I may even share a few recipes designed especially for cooking in a smoker.
 The American’s know a thing or two about barbecued food – so it goes without saying that they know a thing or two about barbecues too.
 Right?

 For lots of people in the UK, barbecuing involves standing over a metal grill which has been placed above a shallow layer of piping hot coals.
 We are often impatient and put the food on too early cooking our meat and veggies hard and fast, resulting in food that is both burnt on the outside AND raw in the middle.
-Pit barbecue, or American style barbecue, on the other hand focusses on low and slow cooking where the food is infused with smoke.
+Pit barbecue, or American style barbecue, on the other hand focuses on low and slow cooking where the food is infused with smoke.

 I love regular barbecue grilling as much as the next person but slow cooked, smoked barbecue has had a special place in my heart since I visited Shotgun in Soho, just off of Carnaby Street.
 The depth of flavour they got into their meat was phenomenal.
 I will never forget tasting burnt ends for the first time.
 I knew then that I wanted to learn how to smoke food to perfection.

 Some mainstream barbecues purport to be capable of smoking food but if you really want to become a pro at this exciting way of cooking then you’re going to need to invest in a smoker and that’s where the Big Easy Smoker, Roasted and Grill comes in.